Peperomia Ruby Cascade [pep-er-ROH-mee-uh] is a dark leaf trailing plant and part of the peperomia plant genus.

 Soil and Transplanting

-Ruby cascade peperomia grows best in peat-based compost instead of using regular potting soil.
+Ruby peperomia grows best in peat-based compost instead of using regular potting soil.
+Always use a pot with drainage holes.

 Frequent repotting may harm the plant.
 As it’s a slower grower, replanting shouldn’t be needed for several years.